Surveillance video shows masked suspects who police say opened fire outside Florida concert - KESQ

 Ramirez said Sunday the shooting at the club was “targeted” and was “definitely not random.”

-The white Nissan Pathfinder had been waiting in the parking lot for 20-40 minutes before the shooting, he said Monday.
+The Pathfinder had been waiting in the parking lot for 20 to 40 minutes before the shooting, he said Monday.

+Investigators found the Pathfinder submerged in a canal Monday afternoon, police said.
+The vehicle was reported stolen on May 15.

-Ramirez tweeted later that the Miami division of the Bureau of Alcohol, Tobacco, Firearms and Explosives had added an additional $25,000 to Lemonis’ reward, bringing it to $125,000.
+In addition, Crime Stoppers Miami-Dade and the Keys and the US Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) added $30,000 to the reward, bringing it to $130,000.

 Shooting left two dead